-Now that we live permanently in Raleigh which is a great base to explore the Tar Heel state, we’re excited to start taking road trips and visit all the best places in North Carolina mountains.
+Now that we live permanently in Raleigh which is a great base to explore the Tar Heel state, we’re excited to start taking road trips with kids and visit all the best places in North Carolina mountains.

 We’ve already been to several of the best towns and attractions in Western North Carolina since we first moved to Raleigh back in 2004, and we are sharing them down below!